Aldendriel Castle: Castle Characteristics

 Aldendriel Castle is a late medieval castle with a large outer bailey.
-It is dated to 1477.
+It dates back to 1477.
 There are no indications that it ever had walls that were able to withstand a siege.
 However, the castle does have a wide double moat.
 This suggests a defendable character, even if it could not be defended against siege equipment.

 The main building on the current keep consists of two parts.
 The highest, northern and western parts, are sixteenth century, and contain parts built with timber framing.
 During the seventeenth century the castle became a square building of about the current size.
 By that time, any defensive aspects of the site were obsolete.

 In 1763 the main building got a new façade on the inter court side.
 This is also the time that the northern façade got a protruding part in the center.
 In 1800 the gatehouse was changed, or a new gatehouse was built.
 This finally resulted in the two stepped gables, see floor plan of 1954.

-The outer bailey with its five gates with brick pilasters and stone capitals is seventeenth century.
+The outer bailey, with its five gates with brick pilasters and stone capitals is seventeenth century.
 The outer bailey reflects the manorial functions of the estate.